 Produced by ARCADE

-Are you a woman working in the arts?
-Join ARCADE for a chat with incredible female leaders including Emma Rice, Jess Thom, Toni-Dee Paul and Esther Richardson, in the pilot of our new online talk series, Up Front.
-We invite you to recharge your energy in our hour-long talks aimed to support, inspire and embolden you.
-Including Q&As, all sessions are trans-inclusive and provide a space for women and non-binary folk to have safe and honest conversations.
+Up Front was an online talk series produced by ARCADE specifically for women working in the arts.
+The talks featured incredible female leaders including Emma Rice, Jess Thom, Toni-Dee Paul and Esther Richardson.
+We invited you to recharge your energy in our hour-long talks aimed to support, inspire and embolden you.
+These Included Q&As, all sessions were trans-inclusive and provided a space for women and non-binary folk to have safe and honest conversations.

 Up Front with Emma Rice hosted by Rachael Abbey